Covid-19, Family Stress and Domestic Violence: Remote Work, Isolation and Bargaining Power

 Abstract:

-We study the impacts of COVID-19 on domestic violence and family stress.
-Our empirical analysis relies on a unique online survey, the Canadian Perspective Survey Series, which allows us to investigate the mechanisms through which COVID-19 may affect family stress and domestic violence.
-We find no evidence that changes in work arrangements are related to self-reported levels of family stress and violence in the home due to confinement, suggesting that remote work on a large scale does not lead to family violence.
-In contrast, we find that the inability to meet financial obligations and maintaining social ties significantly increase reported family stress and domestic violence.
-These findings are consistent with two alternative mechanisms: social isolation and decreased bargaining power for women.
-Last, we provide suggestive evidence that receiving financial relief does not mitigate the effect of financial worries on domestic violence and family stress.
-We conclude that targeted programs supporting victims of domestic violence may be more effective.
+We study Canadians' concerns regarding the impact of COVID-19 on domestic violence and family stress.
+Our empirical analysis relies on a unique survey conducted online, the Canadian Perspective Survey Series, which allows us to investigate the determinants of concerns of family stress and domestic violence during the first COVID-19 lockdown.
+We find no evidence that changes in work arrangements are related to concerns of family stress and violence in the home due to confinement.
+In contrast, we find that the inability to meet financial obligations and concerns about maintaining social ties are significantly related to concerns of family stress and domestic violence.

 JEL-codes: D03 I18 J12 (search for similar items in EconPapers)